medialab/xan/docs/cmd/tokenize.md

 tokens as well as ways to refine a vocabulary iteratively in tandem with the "xan vocab" command.

+Finally, if you still need some processing not covered by the command's flags you can use -F/--flatmap that lets you evaluate an expression over each token in order to filter, transform or split them:

+Filtering tokens out:

+    $ xan tokenize words text -F 'token.startswith("Dé") && token'

+Splitting tokens:

+    $ xan tokenize words text -F 'token.split("-")'

+Transforming tokens:

+    $ xan tokenize words text -F 'replace(_, /é/, "e")'

 # tokenize sentences

 Tokenize the given text by splitting it into sentences, emitting one row per